Call usShow menu

 --

-Cruise ship vacations are a favorite way to unwind for many travelers, but a new wave of regulations regarding cannabis and CBD use is making waves in the cruise industry.
+Cruise ship vacations are a favorite way to unwind for many travelers, but a new wave of regulations regarding Cannabis and CBD use is making waves in the cruise industry.
 Prominent cruise lines such as Royal Caribbean, Carnival, and even Disney Cruise Line have now articulated their policies on these substances.

 When setting sail from a United States port, passengers must comply with U.S. federal law.
 Although some states permit the possession of certain quantities of Marijuana, there is no federal law that allows it.
 Therefore, to help maintain order and safety onboard, Cruise lines are enforcing strict rules on a range of substances.